Affiliated Faculty at Cambridge

 Dr Eoin O'SullivanEoin's research interests span science and technology policy; university-industry collaborative R&D programmes; and R&D foreign direct investment.
 He explores the drivers, strategies and network structures associated with the globalisation of corporate R&D across talent-rich economies.

 Learn more about Eoin »

 Dr Kishore SenguptaA Reader in Operations Management at Cambridge Judge Business School, Kishore has served as advisor on several projects with the US Government Department of Defense and NASA, and has consulted with organisations in Silicon Valley and Hong Kong.

 Professor Paul TraceyPaul's research interests include entrepreneurship, institutions and institutional change, social innovation, and regional innovation.
 He studies how entrepreneurs can create social and/or commercial value in emerging markets such as India.

 Dr Bhaskar ViraBhaskar's research examines the changing economic dynamics of development in India, as well as the social and political dimensions of development and change.
 On-going research includes work on the ITES-BPO sector and the 'new' service economy in India, business and poverty issues, and the landuse implications of recent economic liberalisation.

 Learn more about Bhaskar »

-Dr Shailendra VyakarnamAs the Director of the Centre for Entrepreneurial Learning (CfEL), Shai's passion is in teaching entrepreneurship and helping businesses unleash their innovation potential.
+Dr Shailendra VyakarnamAs the former Director of the Centre for Entrepreneurial Learning (CfEL), Shai's passion is in teaching entrepreneurship and helping businesses unleash their innovation potential.
 A chartered member of The Indus Entrepreneurs and board member of the UK-India Business Council, Shai is keen to ignite the entrepreneurial spirit of Indian companies.